aschiffler/cpp-mqtt/README.md

 # Using paho c++ MQTT Client in a CMake project
-* paho libaries are linked statically
+* Paho libaries (c, c++) are linked statically
-* OpenSSL and STD are linked dynamically
+* OpenSSL and Standard C libaries are linked dynamically

 ## Start Coding in the Browser